52tomcat/hexo-tag-cloudmusic/hexo-tag-cloudmusic/README.md

 ```
 # CloudMusic
 cloudmusic:
+  widgetHost: netease.kuroy.me ## Any reverse host
   widgetType: iframe ## It can be embed or iframe
   widgetSize: large ## It can be small or large
   autoPlay: 0 ## It can be 0 to set autoPlay disable or 1 to set autoPlay enable
 ```

 ## 使用